GeorgeNAL/NALathletics-blog/_posts/2020-08-04-pac-12-track-and-field-football.md

 As for the other eight, for as much as [track & field loses each year](https://blog.nalathletics.com/2020/06/11/collegiate-spending-track-and-field-governing-bodies), football would lose even more were they to forego 50% of their revenue.

 If a school or conference were to look at these numbers and decide they would rather keep more programs than more student-athletes, the smart thing to do then would be to cut their most expensive programs.
 At six Pac-12 schools, track & field is the biggest financial drain.
 It’s the second-most expensive at three others.
 Cutting one very expensive sport could preserve several less financially leaky programs.
-They might be particularly attracted to this option if the track & field program was not endowed.
+Administrators might be particularly attracted to this option if the [track & field program was not endowed](https://blog.nalathletics.com/2020/07/13/stanford-athletics-program-cuts-endowments).

 Football needs more than half of its current revenue just to keep itself afloat, but college sports have piled a greater responsibility on football than its own survival.
 Football keeps the other sports going, and no collegiate sport needs football as much as track & field.